Arvuno/velocity-linux/README.md

-# Velocity: Fast and lightweight linux distro based on arch
+# Velocity: Fast and lightweight linux distro based on arch linux